Goals and Principles

 Review of Eligibility

-All applications for family housing will be reviewed by the Associate Director of Residential Life before being approved.
+All applications for family housing will be reviewed by the Associate Director of Residence Life before being approved.
+Family housing is not guaranteed as the demand exceeds the supply.